TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 engineering).
 After the **preview** or **develop** branch has been made stable a course lead or engineer will merge with the **master** branch.

-Example:
-Fix-typo branch --> preview branch --> master branch

 <a name="curriculumbranches"></a>
 ###Curriculum Branches
 Thinkful's curriculum is set up so that multiple contributors can work on separate branches that are then merged together by a course lead.

+Example:
+Fix-typo branch --> preview branch --> master branch

+Naming convention:
+- Ask Zoe

 ![](http://i.imgur.com/bf4hpLn.png)

 <a name="engbranches"></a>
 ###Eng Branches
 Thinkful's code base ??? some comment here?

+Example:
+feature/python-guide branch --> develop branch --> master branch

+Naming convention:
+- Ask Kara

 ![](http://i.imgur.com/mJu0BdQ.png)

 <a name="mergeconflicts"></a>